gourmet organic garlic

 Watering Garlic

-Garlic requires fairly even soil moisture during its early growth and then no additional moisture during the last few weeks.
+Garlic requires fairly even soil moisture during the growing season with no additional moisture during the last few weeks.
 Mulch is one way of maintaining an even moisture regime.
 Not enough moisture means that garlic does not develop a full sized bulb.
-Over watering results in garlic with poor keeping qualities - poor wrappers, burst skins and mould.
+Over-watering results in garlic with poor keeping qualities - poor wrappers, burst skins and mold.
+Also, it is harder to cure garlic that has been over-watered.

 Tip - Do Not Over Water